| print view | expand content | forums | guestbook | disable ads | Contribute / Submit |

 • Better Security (Phishing, ActiveX, Protected Mode)

 IE7 looks to be released to battle Firefox.
-For me, it is back to IE6 and Maxthon.
+For me, it is back to Maxthon 2. which uses the IE7 engine but with a much improved frontend.

 Errors?
 Omissions?
 Need Help?
 Know something?
 Post your queries in the Discussion Forum.